jjgarciae/Deep_RL_RHT/README.md

 - `REINFORCE.ipynb`: Relevant code for the REINFORCE algorithm.
 Code is ready to be executed.
 - `A2C_PPO_Optuna.ipynb`: Relevant code for the A2C and PPO algorithms, also including the Optuna hyperparameter search algorithm.
 Code is ready to be executed.
 - `SARSA.ipynb`: A representative example about the execution of SARSA algorithm.
-Is suggested to follow it in order to execute `src/RL_simulations/RHT_simulation_RUNS.py`.
+It's suggested to follow it in order to execute `src/RL_simulations/RHT_simulation_RUNS.py`.
 - `double_DQN.ipynb`: A representative example about the execution of Double DQN algorithm.
-Is suggested to follow it in order to execute `src/RL_simulations/RHT_simulation_RUNS.py`.
+It's suggested to follow it in order to execute `src/RL_simulations/RHT_simulation_RUNS.py`.
 - `random.ipynb`: Relevant code for the random algorithm.
 Code is ready to be executed.

 ## Environment basics